 - To present an example of Google Translate’s inefficacy, while translating creative works (such as poems and stories), the Guardian published an article pointing out that if Frank Sinatra’s song “The Girl from Ipanema” was translated in English by Google Translate, it would end up reading like senseless words pieced together (go ahead, translate the song using Google Translate to see for yourself).
 Apparently, machine learning has not yet advanced far enough to grasp the nuances of music, poetry, and literature.

 - Another simple yet illustrative example is the phrase “Paper Jam”, which Google Translate renders as “Mermelada de papel” in Spanish.
-“Mermelada”, is marmalade (jelly or jam) in English, so relying on Google Translate, you might ask your coworker to fix the “Marmalade made of paper” in the copy room.
+“Mermelada,” is marmalade (jelly or jam) in English.
+So, here’s why you should not rely on Google Translate: you might ask your coworker to fix the “Marmalade made of paper” in the copy room.